John Collins-Muhammad

-John Collins-Muhammad Jr. (born 1991), known by his initials, JCM, is a former American politician and Muslim minister from the state of Missouri.
-He served on the Board of Aldermen of the City of St. Louis representing the 21st Ward.
-Collins-Muhammad was elected to his first term in April 2017 at the age of 25, making him the youngest person ever to be elected alderman in St. Louis, and the first Muslim ever elected to that position.
+John Collins-Muhammad Jr. (born 1991) is a former American politician and Nation of Islam minister from the state of Missouri.
+He led protests during the 2014 Ferguson Uprising and served on the Board of Aldermen of the City of St. Louis representing the 21st Ward.
+Collins-Muhammad was elected to his first term in April 2017 at the age of 25.
 He was re-elected to a second term in April 2021, but resigned in May 2022 amid an indictment for federal corruption and bribery charges.
-He led protests during the 2014 Ferguson Uprising and is a prominent figure in the Nation of Islam.
-Although he was a member of the Democratic Party, he was a frequent critic of the party.

-Early life
+Early life and education

 Collins-Muhammad was raised in North City, St. Louis, Missouri in the Greater Ville Neighborhood.
 An alumnus of St. Mary's High School, he completed his studies in political science and history at two HBCU’s in Missouri; Lincoln University in Jefferson City and Harris-Stowe State University in Saint Louis.
 Collins-Muhammad has a twin sister, Jazmine who is a public educator, and a younger sister, Kimberly-Ann Collins, who is a Missouri state representative.
-His mother, Dr. LaTonia Collins-Smith, is President at Harris-Stowe State University in St. Louis.
+His mother, Dr. LaTonia Collins-Smith, is president at Harris-Stowe State University in St. Louis.

 While in college, Collins-Muhammad worked as a legislative Intern in the Missouri Capitol building.

-Collins-Muhammad is a Muslim and is a member of the Nation of Islam under Louis Farrakhan.
-He is an assistant minister at the Nation of Islam temple in St. Louis.
-The Southern Poverty Law Center describes the Nation of Islam as a Black nationalist group with a theology of innate black superiority and antisemitism.
-Collins-Muhammad also has strong ties to the St. Louis branch of the Moorish Science Temple, a controversial Islamic sect.
+Collins-Muhammad is a member of the Nation of Islam under Louis Farrakhan.